smirik/mass-resonances/docs/readme.md

-# Architecture of the application.
+# Architecture of the application
 Application has 9 modules.

 * CLI — makes interface for user it calls scenarios from Commands module.